buntec/stereo/README.md

 # Stereo 📻

 Curate and play music in your browser.
 No account, login or subscription required!

+Works across platforms in any reasonably modern browser.
+Tested with Firefox and Chrome.

 # Getting started